sendgrid/sendgrid-python/sendgrid/helpers/inbound/README.md

-**This helper is a stand alone module to help get you started consuming and processing Inbound Parse data.**
+**This helper is a stand-alone module to help get you started consuming and processing Inbound Parse data.**

 ## Table of Contents